Xiraeth/odin-recipes/README.md

 # odin-recipes
 Part of The Odin Project<br>
-Three recipes using very basic structure and styling
+Two recipes using very basic structure and styling